markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ![Git Issue Text Block Requirements](assets/lesson-1/1000-text-block-issue.png)

-> **Activity**: Practice your HTML skills by fulfilling the Git issue requirements and following the mock-up for guidance.
+> **Activity:** Practice your HTML skills by fulfilling the Git issue requirements and following the mock-up for guidance.

 >
-> **Solution**: The markup should look like this:
+> **Solution:** The markup should look like this:
 ```html
    <div class="hero-cta">
     <h2>Start Building Habits.</h2>